-On December 9, 2004, the Commission authorized a 10-year General Lease - Recreational and Protective Structure Use to George Grinzewitsch and Delia Grinzewitsch (Item C18, December 09, 2004).
-That lease expired on January 30, 2015.
-On February 26, 2014, the upland property was transferred to the Applicant, which includes the former lessees acting in their capacity as trustees.
-Staff had been working with the owner for several years to submit an application without success.
-The Applicant is now applying for a General Lease - Recreational and Protective Structure Use, for the use and maintenance of an existing boat dock, gangway, dolphin, pilings, and bank protection in the Sacramento River.
+On December 8, 2005, the Commission authorized a 10-year General Lease - Recreational and Protective Structure Use to Janey K. John, Trustee for the Janey K. John Trust, dated November 6, 2000 (Item C54, December 08, 2005).
+That lease expired on October 23, 2015.
+On May 27, 2020, the upland property was transferred to the Applicant.
+Staff had been working with the previous owner for several years to submit an application without success.
+The Applicant is now applying for a General Lease - Recreational and Protective Structure Use for the use and maintenance of an existing boat dock, gangway, pilings, and bank protection in the Sacramento River.

-Staff recommends issuance of a new lease beginning December 17, 2020, and acceptance of compensation from the Applicant in the amount of \$1,021, for the unauthorized occupation of State land during the period of January 31, 2015, to December 16, 2020, the day preceding issuance of the proposed new lease.
+Staff recommends issuance of a new lease beginning December 17, 2020, and acceptance of compensation from the Applicant in the amount of \$211 for the unauthorized occupation of State land during the period of May 27, 2020, to December 16, 2020, the day preceding issuance of the proposed new lease.